w3c/wai-tutorials/source/menus/structure.html.erb.md

   - ARIA11
 ---

 Semantic markup conveys the menu structure to users.
-It makes the menu adaptable to different situations, such as small screen displays, magnification, and use with assistive technology.
-Styling is applied later to give this structure the desired visual appearance of the menu and its items.
+Menus can easily adapt to different situations, such as small screen displays, screen magnification and other assistive technology, when coded semantically.

 ## Menu representation
 {:#lists-of-links.newap}